Spring proposals for new organizations will be considered during the first week of Spring semester (January 23rd-January 28th).

 - Demonstrable need for recognition based on benefits provided to recognized organizations (e.g. room reservations, Student Activities funding [all students may access AAS Discretionary Funding regardless of organizational affiliation], transportation resources).

-For the effective organization and vision of your organization, it is important to have a thought out and well articulated written Constitution.
+For the effective organization and vision of your organization, it is important to have a well though out and articulated written Constitution.
 This document will serve as a guiding resource for future members and is the foundation by which the organization operates.
 Your constitution should include the following sections:

 - Officers and Duties